SeanKilleen/seankilleen.github.io/_posts/2025-06-15-field-notes-why-isnt-my-kubernetes-loadbalancer-service-showing-up.md

 ## Background

-In the Terraform for our SAP BTP Kyma instance, we had a deployment and a service of type LoadBalancer to expose that to the world
+In the Terraform for our SAP BTP Kyma instance, we had a deployment and a service of type `LoadBalancer` to expose that to the world
- Normally we'd use the default Istio-based mechanism, but in addition to an HTTP-based Web site, this workload exposed a function that Istio doesn't yet support (SFTP in particular).
+ Normally we'd use the default Istio-based mechanism, but in addition to a HTTP-based Web site, this workload exposed a function that Istio doesn't yet support (SFTP in particular).

 Things were going fine, but when I moved to the official Helm chart for this workload, everything stopped working, I couldn't figure out why.